securitytxt/security-txt/draft-foudil-securitytxt.md

 security.txt is a text file that SHOULD be located under the /.well-known/ path ("/.well-known/security.txt") {{!RFC5785}} for web properties.
 If it is not possible to place the security.txt file in the /.well-known/ path or setup a redirect, web-based services MAY place the file in the top-level path as a fall back option.
-For web-based services, the instructions must be accessible via the Hypertext Transfer Protocol {{!RFC1945}} as a resource of Internet Media Type "text/plain" with the default charset parameter set to "utf-8" per section 4.1.3 of {{!RFC2046}}.
+For web-based services, the instructions MUST be accessible via the Hypertext Transfer Protocol {{!RFC1945}} as a resource of Internet Media Type "text/plain" with the default charset parameter set to "utf-8" per section 4.1.3 of {{!RFC2046}}.
 For file systems and version control repositories a .security.txt file SHOULD be placed in the root directory.

 This text file contains multiple directives with different values.
 The "directive" is the first part of a field all the way up